Nauder/floowandereeze-and-modding-qt/docs/features/config.md

 - **Enable Backups**: Toggle automatic backup creation
 - **Restore All**: Restore all modified assets with backups to their original state
 - **Clear Backups**: Delete all backup files
+- **Restore Text Edits**: Revert all text modifications to their original state
+- **Reapply Text Edits**: Reapply all previously made text modifications

 ### Appearance Settings